-- 1 Base, side, centre service and serviceline Umpires call all "Out" and "Fault" for their respective lines. - 2 The Net Umpire calls all "Net" and "Through" and assists with measuring the net and ball changes. - 3 Base, side and centre serviceline Umpires call "Foot Fault" on their respective lines, even if it means calling through the net. - 4 The Chair Umpire calls all "Let", "Foul Shot", "Touch", "Not Up" and "Hindrance".
+- 1 Base, side, centre service and serviceline Umpires call all "Out" and "Fault" for their respective lines. - 2 Base, side and centre serviceline Umpires call "Foot Fault" on their respective lines, even if it means calling through the net. - 3 The Chair Umpire calls all "Let", "Foul Shot", "Touch", "Not Up" and "Hindrance".